qlik-oss/qlik-embedded-analytics-workshop/README.md

 * A Github account

-> **Note:** This workshop is built to work on [Codespaces](https://github.com/features/codespaces/).
+> **Note:** This workshop is built to work on [GitHub Codespaces](https://github.com/features/codespaces/).
 If you're going through this workshop with another online IDE or a local development environment, your mileage may vary.
 >
 > [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/CedLebQlik/qlik-embedded-analytics-workshop)